slarwise/gercli/README.md

 The gercli program takes two sub commands, `threads` and `changes`.
 Run `gercli
 <sub command> -h` for all available options.

-Options can be specified on the command line or in a `~/.config/gercli`.
+Options can be specified on the command line or in `~/.config/gercli`.
 See the config file section for the syntax.
 Command line options override the options specified in the config file.
 The `user`, `password` and `server` options must always be given, either on the command line or in the config file.